 Many healthcare organizations are seeing the value in developing apps for their patients because of their simple nature and ubiquity.
 While apps can certainly be useful, companies need to tread carefully and consider HIPAA regulations from the start.

-Devices and apps bring a range of security and privacy issues with them, so it is important that adequate measures are taken to guard the PHI of users.
-If these are neglected, your organization could face significant penalties or a serious breach.
-Like they say in healthcare, “prevention is better than cure”.
+Devices and apps introduce a range of security and privacy issues.
+It is exceedingly important that adequate measures are taken to guard the PHI of users.
+If neglected, your organization could face significant penalties or a serious breach.
+When developing a mobile application, consider your security and compliance requirements from the start.